What is B Corp certification?

 Ben & Jerry’s

-💡 Need help filling out your B Corp questionnaire?
-We would be happy to assist you for free for 30 minutes!
+💡 Need a hand to fill out your B Corp questionnaire?
+We would be happy to assist you for free for a quick 30 minutes!

 Article written by Thomas, B Corp Consultant (he/him)